Ishan7390/Maurer-Rose/README.md

 A fun demonstration of how beautiful geometry can be.
-More info about this geometric rose can be found [here](https://en.wikipedia.org/wiki/Maurer_rose "Rose")
+More info about geometric roses like this one can be found [here](https://en.wikipedia.org/wiki/Maurer_rose "Rose")